 |TOTAL||117 Q or $14.92|

-NOTE: After returning to my hotel, I was told that there is the option of a tourist shuttle for 150 Quetzales round trip.
+After returning to the hotel, I was told that there is the option of a tourist shuttle for 150 Quetzales round trip.
 That includes the 60 Q entrance but not the 25 Q bonus pools or towel rental.
 In total, with the tourist shuttle, total expenditures would have been 190 Quetzales or $24.24.
 So for 10 extra dollars, you can avoid a lot of walking and get a shuttle from your hotel right to the hot springs and back again.

 You can also take the local vintage US school bus and have a driver take you up just before the 8.3 Kilometers sign at the left turn from the main road.